logoPostPlanify

 • Ad analytics for Google, Facebook, and TikTok Ads (Zoho Social has no ad tracking)

-• 11 platforms including Bluesky and Twitch
+• 11 platforms including Bluesky and Twitch, with YouTube on all plans (Zoho gates YouTube behind Premium)

-• Generous free plan with scheduling and analytics
+• Generous free plan with scheduling and analytics (Zoho's Free has no scheduling)

 Cons: